 Saratoga County Mental Health Clinic: (518) 584-9030

 Personalized Recovery Oriented Services: Saratoga County PROS operating as Reflections PROS (Personalized Recovery Oriented Service) is a comprehensive, individualized, recovery based program that offers rehabilitation, support, and treatment services under one roof.
 Reflections PROS serves adults (over 18) with a mental illness diagnosis who have a functional disability that interferes with their ability to live a fulfilling life.
 The purpose of PROS is to help participants take control of their own lives by teaching the skills necessary to overcome the mental, emotional, behavioral, and social barriers resulting from mental illness and addiction and to effectively negotiate life’s challenges .
-PROS services are person-centered and include group and individual sessions, medication management, health screenings, family education and support, as well as vocational services and supports for participants who are interested in obtaining and maintaining competitive employment in the community.
+PROS services are person-centered and include group and individual sessions, family education and support, as well as vocational services and supports for participants who are interested in obtaining and maintaining competitive employment in the community.

 Personalized Recovery Oriented Services: (518) 885-4521